manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

     log = []     // a log (of size 1) of committed commands
-    view = 0     // view number that indicates the current Primary active == true // is the replica active in this view my-cmd == empty // command from client
+    view = 0     // view number that indicates the current Primary active == true // is the replica active in this view

     while true:

        // as a primary
-       on receiving cmd from a client library and my-cmd is empty: or
+       on receiving cmd from a client library and log[0] is empty: or
        // as a backup replica
-       on receiving ("notify", cmd, view) from any replica and my-cmd is empty: if a "notify" message has not been sent in this view: send ("notify", cmd, view) to all replicas my-cmd :=  cmd

-          if active == true and log[0] is empty: // if the replica did not decide yet
+       on receiving ("notify", cmd, view) from any replica and log[0] is empty: if active == true and log[0] is empty: // if the replica did not decide yet
              // commit
              log[0] := cmd
              state, output = apply(cmd, state)
              send output to the client library
              // notify
+             send ("notify", cmd, view) to all replicas

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("notify", cmd, view) message.
-On receiving a ("notify", cmd, view) message, a replica does the following: (1) it updates its my-cmd variable; (2) if it did not send notify this view, then sends notify ; (3) if it's active in the view, it commits my-cmd.
+On receiving a ("notify", cmd, view) message, a replica does the following: (1) if it's active in the view, it commits the cmd, and (2) notifies all replicas.

 The commit-notify step ensures that if $r$ commits, all non-faulty replicas are notified within $\Delta$ time:
 **Claim 1:** *If a non-faulty replica commits a cmd at time $t$, then any non-faulty replicas that is active in the current view by time $t+\Delta$ will commit within time $t+\Delta$.*